CathalDolan/july-hackathon/README.md

 **Images**

 ### Wireframes :straight_ruler:
 Wireframes were first created using [Balsamiq](https://balsamiq.com/) to get a general set up of pages in the project.
-Later on
+Later during the developement process [Cathan Dolan](https://github.com/CathalDolan) created a more live wireframes for each device size, using Corel Draw.

 ### Features :abacus: